 Latest Predictions for the Eugene Real Estate Market

-According to the latest data reported by Zillow, the median home value in Eugene, Oregon reached $342,400 in spring 2020.
-That was an increase of 7.8% from the same time a year earlier, by their estimation.
+According to the latest data reported by Zillow, the median home value in Eugene, Oregon, reached $459,782 by the end of 2023.
+That was an increase of 1.4% from the same time a year earlier, by their estimation.

-Looking forward, the company’s economists are making predictions for a similar rate of growth.
-In April 2020, they predicted that the city’s median home value would rise by 5.4% over the next 12 months.
-While that’s slightly slower than what we’ve seen over the past year, the real estate market in Eugene is considered “very hot” right now and is expected to be over the remainder of 2020.
+Looking forward, the company’s economists are making predictions for a similar rate of growth throughout 2024, given continued demand among buyers and low inventory availability.
+That’s similar to what we’ve seen over the past year, and so the real estate market in Eugene is considered healthy right now and is expected to be over the course of 2024.

 Competitive Market in Eugene, OR

-The housing market in Eugene is still somewhat competitive, and things are expected to remain this way throughout the remainder of 2020.
-As mentioned earlier, the real estate market in Eugene is very hot right now.
+The housing market in Eugene is still somewhat competitive, and things are expected to remain this way throughout the remainder of 2024.
+As mentioned earlier, the real estate market in Eugene is healthy right now.
 Demand is high, and inventory is tight, a combination that leads to higher prices.
-We have already seen this over the past year and will likely continue to see it throughout the year and into 2021.
+We have already seen this over the past year and will likely continue to see it throughout the year.

 As of this writing, homes listed on the market tend to sell rather quickly.
-According to Redfin, homes go pending in about 17 days from the time of listing to the time of offer acceptance.
-Hot properties can sell for about 2% over the listing price and can go pending in as little as 5 days.
-This is a testament to Eugene’s current competitive housing market, and is something that all buyers should be aware of.
+According to Redfin, homes go pending in about 8 days from the time of listing to the time of offer acceptance.
+Hot properties can sell for about 5% over the listing price and can go pending in as little as 4 days.
+This is a testament to Eugene’s current competitive housing market and is something that all buyers should be aware of.